KansasCityWomeninTechnology/codingandcupcakes/README.md

 1. Click Create Sandbox.
 2. In Popular Templates, scroll down and choose "Import from GitHub".
 3. In the page that opens, click the “import wizard” link.
-4. Copy and paste the url of YOUR codingandcupcakes repository as the GitHub URL.
+4. Copy and paste the URL of YOUR codingandcupcakes repository as the GitHub URL.
 5. CodeSandbox should now show your **index.html** file.
 This is the code behind the main page of your website.
 7. If you want to see the full-page view of your website, you can click the "Open in New Window" icon.
 This will open your website in a new tab (see screenshot).